deis/example-clojure-ring/README.md

 #### 1. Use Leiningen to manage dependencies

-Every time you deploy, OpDemand will run a `lein deps` on all application instances to ensure dependencies are up to date, and code is compiled and packaged.
+Every time you deploy, Deis will run a `lein deps` on all application instances to ensure dependencies are up to date, and code is compiled and packaged.
 Leiningen requires that you explicitly declare your dependencies using a [project.clj](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#projectclj) file.
-Here is a very [basic example](https://github.com/opdemand/example-clojure-ring/blob/master/project.clj).
+Here is a very [basic example](https://github.com/bengrunfeld/example-clojure-ring/blob/master/project.clj).

 You can then use `lein deps` to install dependencies, compile and package your application on your local workstation: